ceph/ceph/doc/radosgw/qat-accel.rst

 `OpenSSL support for RGW encryption`_ has been merged into Ceph, and Intel also provides one `QAT Engine`_ for OpenSSL.
-Theoretically, QAT-based encryption in Ceph can be directly supported through OpenSSl+QAT Engine.
+Theoretically, QAT-based encryption in Ceph can be directly supported through the OpenSSl+QAT Engine.

 However, the QAT Engine for OpenSSL currently supports only chained operations, which means that Ceph will not be able to utilize QAT hardware features for